charlesbihis/actionscript-notification-engine/README.md

 M6D is a notification engine built on top of Adobe AIR.
 With a very simple interface, you can drop it into your own desktop AIR project and use it to deliver messenger-style notifications to your users!
 Think Growl, but for all platforms :)

+This project was first mentioned in my blog post at http://blogs.adobe.com/charles/2012/02/actionscript-notification-engine-open-sourced.html.

 ### Codename

 Project M6D Magnum Sidearm